liaomingg/focal_loss_layer/README.md

 ### Introduction

-FocalLossLayer is midified from SoftmaxWithLossLayer.
+FocalLossLayer is modified from SoftmaxWithLossLayer.
 More info please refer to paper: Focal Loss for Dense Object Detection.
 If it helps your research, Please consider give me a Star.